-- Nausea
+- the temples

 - Muscular twitching

-- the temples

 - Weakness

-- Exhaust Fumes and Gases
+Exhaust Fumes and Gases

-Avoid inhaling exhaust gases as they contain carbon monoxide, which is a toxic gas that is colorless and
+Avoid inhaling exhaust gases as they contain carbon monoxide, which is a toxic gas that is colorless and odorless.

-If you are in a parked motorhome with either the engine running or the generator running there is a potential for exhaust fumes entering the motorhome.
+A parked motorhome with either the vehicle's engine or the generator running, presents a potential danger of toxic exhaust fumes entering the motorhome.